 Urban Governance, Policy, Planning and Public Private Partnerships

-The cities are quickly growing, and are extremely dynamic.
+Cities are growing quickly and are extremely dynamic.
 (Local) governments must try to steer and guide the development process in many ways.
 Their motivation for doing this and the way they do this lie at the heart of the fields of study of urban governance, policy and planning.
 This course will discuss the efforts of governments, often undertaken in partnership with other stakeholders, to deliberately intervene in and influence, steer and guide the development process of cities.
 The role and responsibility of both public and private actors are central in the academic debate of urban governance, policy and planning.

 |Programme||Urban Governance, Policy, Planning and Public Private Partnerships|